oskarvid/Selma/README.md

 Singularity is not supported due to the use of "run:", the Singularity directive is only allowed with shell, script or wrapper directives.

 ## Hardware requirements and optimizations
-At the current state the pipeline is highly optimized for use on a single server with 16 thread, 64GB RAM and at least 500GB storage for 8 fastq.gz files totalling 51GB with ~30x coverage.
+At the current state the pipeline is highly optimized for use on a single server with 16 thread, 64GB RAM and at least 500GB storage assuming that there are 8 fastq.gz files totalling 51GB with ~30x coverage.
 But when using the test files in the fastq folder it should run on any laptop using 2 threads and 8GB RAM, but preferrably 4 threads and 16GB RAM, the storage requirements apart from the reference files is negligible.
-The run time on my current test machine has been between 16 hours and 14 minutes to 16 hours and 25 minutes with 8 fastq.gz file pairs totalling ~51GB/30x converage.
+The run time on my current test machine that has 16 threads and 64 GB RAM has been between 16 hours and 14 minutes to 16 hours and 25 minutes with 8 fastq.gz file pairs totalling ~51GB/30x coverage.
+The execution time on a server with 16 threads and 16 GB RAM is roughly 18 hours and 30 minutes if each scatter gather tool is given 2GB RAM each and using the same input files as above.

 `<rant>` Compared with my WDL
 based pipeline for germline variant calling, this is 5-6 hours faster.
 The reason for this speed increase is due to parallelization options that aren't